csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 ssh -i /path/to/.ssh/id_rsa your_aws_username@ec2-13-999-211-199.ap-southeast-2.compute.amazonaws.com
 ```

-If you get a `error` give it a couple of minutes before trying again as ssh server may not be up yet.
+If you get access denied give it a couple of minutes before trying again as ssh server may not be up yet.

 From the master node, nextflow can pull the pipeline from this repo and run it